-Bananas contain a good amount of vitamin B6, as well as being a decent source of vitamin C, dietary fiber, biotin, and trace minerals like copper and manganese.
+Bananas contain a good amount of vitamin B6, as well as being a decent source of vitamin C, dietary fiber, biotin, and trace minerals like copper and manganese [source].

-Even though bananas are sweet, they are actually on the lower end of the glycemic index.
-One regular banana contains roughly 105 calories, 3 grams dietary fiber, and about 14 grams of carbs.
-The fiber in bananas can help lower and/or regulate blood sugar, making them a great food for anyone with blood sugar issues.
+Even though bananas are sweet, they are actually on the lower end of the glycemic index (unless they’re very ripe).
+One regular banana contains roughly 105 calories, 3 grams of dietary fiber, and about 14 grams of carbs.
+The fiber in less-ripe bananas works as a prebiotic, giving beneficial gut bacteria something nutritious to stick around and grow on.

-Banana milk offers all of the same benefits of bananas, but in liquid form and makes a great replacement for non-dairy milks and beverages.
+Banana milk offers all of the benefits of bananas, but in liquid form, and makes a great replacement for nondairy milks and beverages.
 Blend some up to have before or after a workout.

 Banana milk can’t be substituted for milk in every use, but it doesn’t hurt to try!
-Some of my favorite uses are as cooking liquid for oatmeal (it tastes like banana bread!) and other porridges, with cold cereal or granola, as a stand-alone beverage, for making chia pudding, in smoothies (making banana milk means you’re already halfway there!), and for use in pancakes.
+Some of my favorite uses are as a cooking liquid for oatmeal (it makes it taste like banana bread!) and other porridges, with overnight oats, cold cereal, or granola, as a stand-alone beverage, for making chia pudding, in smoothies (making banana milk means you’re already halfway there!), and for use in pancakes.

-One thing I’ve noticed is that like whole bananas, banana milk will turn brown quickly.
+One thing I’ve noticed is that, like whole bananas, banana milk will turn brown quickly.
 This can be avoided or slowed by adding a little fresh lemon juice or citric acid.
-The milk is best the day it’s made, though it will last for several days in the fridge.
+The milk is best the day it’s made, although it will last for several days in the fridge.

-- Place banana, water, and vanilla, cinnamon, and sea salt, if using, into a blender.
+- Place banana, water, vanilla, cinnamon, and sea salt (if using), into a blender.
 Puree until very smooth.
 Pour into a glass and serve immediately or refrigerate for up to several days.